 The Canadian dairy industry operates within a highly regulated environment.
 The Canadian Dairy Commission ("CDC"), a crown corporation, has been mandated by the federal government to implement Canada's national dairy policy which is predicated on shared jurisdictional powers between the federal and provincial governments.
 Fluid milk is regulated provincially, while industrial milk is regulated federally.
 "Fluid milk" refers to table milk or cream intended for consumption in fluid forms, whereas "industrial milk" is used for the manufacturing of all other dairy products, such as cheese, butter, ice cream and yogurt.
-According to CDC information, the fluid milk sector represents approximately 39% of raw milk delivered in Canada while the industrial milk sector represents approximately 61% of such deliveries.
+According to CDC information, the fluid milk sector represents approximately 38% of raw milk delivered in Canada while the industrial milk sector represents approximately 62% of such deliveries.
+Total milk production in Canada approximates 74 million hectolitres per year.